jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 For image-to-image tasks, we support two different types of models, `efficientnet` and `resnet`, both of which having `base` and `large` variations.
-- ResNets are suitable for image-to-image search tasks with high performance requirements, where resnet152 is bigger and requires higher computational resources than resnet50.
+- ResNets are suitable for image-to-image search tasks with high performance requirements, where resnet152 (large variant) is bigger and requires higher computational resources than resnet50 (base variant).
 - EfficientNets are more light-weight than ResNet models, making them suitable for image-to-image search tasks with low training and inference times.

-ResNet/EfficientNet models are loaded from the [torchvision](https://pytorch.org/vision/stable/index.html) library.
+ResNet/EfficientNet models are loaded using the [torchvision](https://pytorch.org/vision/stable/index.html) library.

 ```bash
                                      Finetuner backbones: image-to-image